Skip to content

 External wall insulation was wrapped around the house to keep the heat in.

-Taking on a retrofit project can be very technical, and the couple recognised the value of the expertise Cosy Homes could provide.
+Taking on a retrofit project can be very technical, and the couple recognised the value of having expert guidance to help them understand what would make the biggest difference.

 Before and After External Wall Insulation Install